fvdm/nodejs-geoip2ws/README.md

 The _first function_ is the setup and takes these arguments:

 	userId          required   Your Maxmind account user ID licenseKey      required   Your Maxmind account license key service         optional   The service you'd like to use: omni, country, city, city_isp_org (default)
-	request_timeout	optional	Socket read timeout for in millisec to wait for reply from MaxMind
+	requestTimeout  optional   Socket read timeout in milliseconds to wait for reply from MaxMind

 ```js
 var geo = require('geoip2ws')( 1234, 'abc', 'country', 2000 )